sekika/passme/doc/config.rst

 In **.passme** file at your home directory you can set some configurations.

+From version 1.1.0, if **.passme** file exists in the current directory, configuration is read from the current directory.

 ============== ============= ========
 Variable       Default value Available values
 ============== ============= ========